 General İnformation About Subterranean (Underground) Cities

-Fairy Chimneys are not the only natural beauty of Cappadocia.
+Fairy Chimneys are most widely-known natural beauty of Cappadocia.
 In addition to the Fairy Chimneys, the underground cities in the Cappadocia Region are among the must-see historical and natural beauties.
 Underground cities are complex structures consisting of many floors.
 For example, 8 floors of Derinkuyu Underground City, which was found in 1963 and opened to visitors in 1967, were identified.
 While the depth of the 8 floors opened to the visit is 50 meters, the depth of all floors is expected to reach 85 meters and the number of floors is expected to reach 12-13.

 Although only 36 of them have been studied (the widest of them is Kaymakli Underground City and the deepest is the Derinkuyu Underground City), it is estimated that there are around 200 underground cities in Cappadocia.
 Unfortunately, not all underground cities are open to visitors.
 Famous buildings such as Kaymaklı underground city and Özkonak underground city are open to visitors.